davegallant/nixos-pi/README.md

 ### Extract

-This archive can be decompressed and the image can flashed on an SD card and used to boot up the OS:
+This archive can be decompressed and the image can flashed on an SD card and used to boot up the OS.

 ```bash
 unzip sd-image.img.zip